oalispahic/ClassMatrix/README.md

 ---

-### Who am I?:
+## 🙋‍♂️ Who am I?

-Im Omar, a software engineering student working on cool micro-libraries and low level C++ experiments.
-This is a part of my learning journey and portofolio and I'm having a blast building it.
+I'm Omar, a software engineering student working on cool micro-libraries and low-level C++ experiments.
+This is a part of my learning journey and portfolio, and I'm having a blast building it.